CZ-NIC/respdiff/contrib/job_manager/README.rst

 knot-resolver CI.

 * ``create.py``: Creates all necessary config files for given test case and kresd version.
-Docker and docker-compose is used to run the resolvers.
+Docker and docker compose is used to run the resolvers.
 Also creates a ``run_respdiff.sh`` script which can be executed to run the entire test, including build, setup and teardown.
 * ``submit.py``: Submits the created job to a local HTCondor cluster.